jamesreinders/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 Click [here](#50-Connecting-to-Servers-Running-FPGA-Development-Software) to skip to the next step.

-### User Inside Intel Firewall
+### User Inside a Firewall

-You cannot log into the Intel Devcloud through the above steps if you are within the Intel firewall.
+You cannot log into the Intel Devcloud through the above steps if you are within a firewall.
 This section contains the tunneling commands and MobaXterm modifications needed to bypass the firewall to connect to the Devcloud.

 ### 4.1 Add socat Package